The Belfry Hotel & Resort

 A buffet breakfast offering continental and Full-English choices, was served in the Ryder Kitchen, with its huge barrel lights and white wood beamed ceiling the next morning.

 Carlos did a superb job of looking after us.
 He has a real expertise and passion for food, especially seafood and previously worked in Estiatorio Milos, the Greek fish restaurant in London’s Regent Street that originated in Montreal in 1979, and has opened outposts in New York, Athens, Miami and Las Vegas.
 He and his wife made the decision to move over here from Portugal with their son are very pleased they did.
-It was one of his last shifts as he was moving onto pastures new and am sure he’ll be greatly missed!

 OUT & ABOUT